uzh-rpg/data_driven_mpc/README.md

 ### Minimal Requirements

+The branch is tested with Ubuntu 20.04, Python 3.8 and ROS Noetic.
-The code was tested with Ubuntu 18.04, Python 3.6 and ROS Melodic.
-Different OS and ROS versions are possible but not supported.
+In the `master` branch we provide the code version for Ubuntu 18.04, Python 3.6 and ROS Melodic.

 **Recommended**: Create a Python virtual environment for this package:
 ```
 sudo pip3 install virtualenv
 cd <PATH_TO_VENV_DIRECTORY>
-virtualenv gp_mpc_venv --python=/usr/bin/python3.6
+virtualenv gp_mpc_venv --python=/usr/bin/python3.8
 source gp_mpc_venv/bin/activate
 ```